yangshun/tech-interview-handbook/README.md

 ## Looking for System Design content?

 We're still working on System Design content.
-In the meanwhile, check out Educative's [Grokking the System Design Interview course](https://www.educative.io/courses/grokking-the-system-design-interview?aff=x23W), which in our opinion is one of the most useful resources for getting started on system design interviews preparation.
+In the meanwhile, check out Design Gurus' [Grokking the System Design Interview course](https://designgurus.org/link/kJSIoU?url=https%3A%2F%2Fdesigngurus.org%2Fcourse%3Fcourseid%3Dgrokking-the-system-design-interview), which in our opinion is one of the most useful resources for getting started on system design interviews preparation.

 ## Contents